d12frosted/elpa-mirror/gnu/corfu-readme.txt

   Shell completion uses the flexible Pcomplete mechanism internally, which allows you to program the completions per shell command.
 If you want to know more, look into this [blog post], which shows how to configure Pcomplete for git commands.

-  You can try the [pcmpl-args] package which extends Pcomplete with completion support and helpful annotation support for more commands.
-Similar to the Fish shell, `pcmpl-args' uses man page parsing and `--help' output parsing to dynamically generate completions.
-Since Emacs 29, Pcomplete offers the `pcomplete-from-help' function which parses the `--help' output of a command and produces completions.
-This Emacs 29 functionality is not completely equivalent.
-For example it does not display annotations in Eshell, but this may get fixed in Emacs 30.
+Since Emacs 29, Pcomplete offers the `pcomplete-from-help' function which parses the `--help' output of a command and produces completions for command line options.

   Pcomplete has a few bugs on Emacs 28 and older.
 We can work around the issues with the [Cape] library (Completion at point extensions).
 Cape provides wrappers which sanitize the Pcomplete function.
 If you use Emacs 28 or older installing these advices is recommended such that Pcomplete works properly.
-On Emacs 29 the advices should not be necessary anymore, since most of the relevant bugs have been fixed.
-I therefore recommend to remove the advices on Emacs 29 and eventually report any remaining Pcomplete issues upstream, such that they can be fixed.
+On Emacs 29 the advices should not be necessary anymore, since most relevant bugs have been fixed.
+I therefore recommend to avoid the advices on Emacs 29 and eventually report any remaining Pcomplete issues upstream.

   ┌────
   │ ;; The advices are only needed on Emacs 28 and older.
   │ (when (< emacs-major-version 29)
-  │   ;; Silence the pcomplete capf, no errors or messages!
+  │   ;; Silence the pcomplete capf.
+Hide errors or messages.
   │   (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-silent) │
-  │   ;; Ensure that pcomplete does not write to the buffer │   ;; and behaves as a pure `completion-at-point-function'.
+  │   ;; Ensure that pcomplete does not write to the buffer and behaves as a │   ;; `completion-at-point-function' without side-effects.
   │   (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-purify)) └────